 Herself a singer, Clara was awarded a visa and state funding to live and sing in Germany in 2011, and in addition to many performances overseas, she has set up large-scale productions including the International Gala at Stanford University, catering to an audience of 2,000.
 She will be teaching postural alignment, movement, and meditation courses following the methods of Feldenkrais, various methods of meditation, as well as part of the beginning Italian language and conversation courses this coming summer.
-She will also offer voice lessons to members of the auditor program, and will work specifically with any singers having to revisit specific functions and mechanisms of their singing technique such as 'pulling' in breathing or a voice that falls flat that might indicate a functional tension pattern requiring attention beyond the confines of a traditional voice lesson.
+She will also offer voice lessons to those wishing to tackle specific challenges related to breath coordination, posture, performance anxiety, and will work specifically with any singers having to revisit specific functions and mechanisms of their singing technique such as 'pulling' in breathing or a voice that falls flat that might indicate a functional tension pattern requiring attention beyond the confines of a traditional voice lesson.
 Not least, Clara is delighted facilitate and tend to any special needs of students and performers on this important journey to sing and cultivate the craft of opera in Italy, as well as to coordinate performances and major aspects of the program.

 Clara also holds a Master’s degree in Music (voice and opera) from the University of Utah completed under full scholarship and stipend, and an undergraduate degree in music from Rice University and the Shepherd School of Music.
 While at Stanford, she was awarded many scholarships and grants for continued vocal study, performance, and teaching, in the USA and abroad.
 She has also completed a 65 minute doctoral qualifying recital at the University of Arizona, and taught opera classes at their overseas Study Abroad program in Orvieto, Italy.